Updated May 2026

 USE TOOLS CAREFULLY!

-• If you accidentally cut chunks of foam out, you can re-use odd bits of foam, and slot it in the holes,.
+- If you accidentally cut chunks of foam out, you can re-use odd bits of foam and slot them in the holes.

 NOSES!